Back to The Sharing Handbook

 Copilot Readiness Note

 The Essentials System is the most complete Copilot readiness guide for end users available.
 Every module directly addresses one of the things that break Copilot: poor navigation habits (Module 2), wrong file locations (Module 5), no metadata (Module 7), and broken permissions (Module 7).
 Complete this system and your SharePoint will be ready for AI — and so will you.
+The new Build hub's 'where does this belong?' creation flow is exactly what Copilot needs to find your content reliably.

 Good questions.